-Scan and Deliver is a new service for current and emeritus faculty of The Citadel.
+Scan and Deliver is a new service for The Citadel's current faculty, staff, and students.

 Need a book chapter?

 Want an article from microfiche?

 Scan and Deliver is here to help!

 Please contact Pam King with questions or concerns.
 Phone: 843-953-5127; Email: email@example.com

 Who can use the service?

 Graduate assistants needing to place requests on behalf of a faculty member can email Pam King (firstname.lastname@example.org) with the citation information and name of the professor.
 The request will then be manually created through the professor’s ILLiad account.

 Is there a cost associated with this service?

 No. Scan & Deliver service is free for Citadel faculty, staff, and students.